Kalltern/Project-Redsteel/README.md

 ## Status

-The system contains Lite version of the Redsteel ruleset and a Quickplay scenario for beginners.
+The system contains Lite version of the Redsteel ruleset for beginners.

 ### Legal